a2ankitrai/2KX7/Java/garbage_collection.md

 The Old Generation is used for storing the long surviving aged objects (Some of the objects which aren't cleaned up survive in young generation and gets aged.
 Eventually such objects are moved from young to old generation).
 Major garbage collection occurs in Old Generation.

 Permanent generation Space contains metadata required by JVM to describe the classes and methods used in the application.
 The permanent generation space also contains Java SE library classes and methods in java.
-Full garbage collection occurs in permanent generation in java
+Full garbage collection occurs in permanent generation in java.

 ---